140 William Street, Melbourne

-140 William Street (formerly BHP House) is a 41-storey 152m tall steel, concrete and glass building located in the western end of the central business district of Melbourne, Victoria, Australia.
-Constructed between 1969 and 1972, BHP House was designed by the architectural practice Yuncken Freeman alongside engineers Irwinconsult, with heavy influence of contemporary skyscrapers in Chicago, Illinois.
+140 William Street (formerly BHP House) is a 41-storey, 152.5-metre-tall skyscraper located in the western end of the Melbourne central business district, Victoria, Australia.
+Constructed between 1969 and 1972, BHP House was designed by the architectural practice Yuncken Freeman, alongside the engineering consultancy Irwinconsult, with heavy influence from contemporary skyscrapers in Chicago.
 The local architects sought technical advice from Bangladeshi-American structural engineer Fazlur Rahman Khan, of renowned American architectural firm Skidmore, Owings & Merrill, spending ten weeks at its Chicago office in 1968.
-At the time, BHP House was known to be the tallest steel-framed building and the first office building in Australia to use a “total energy concept” – the generation of its own electricity using BHP natural gas.
-The name BHP House came from the building being the national headquarters of BHP.
-BHP House has been included in the Victorian Heritage Register (Number H1699) for significance to the State of Victoria for following three reasons:
+At the time of its completion, BHP House became Melbourne's first skyscraper, as defined by standard height measurements, and the second-tallest building in Australia.
+It remained Melbourne's tallest building until the completion of the Optus Centre in 1975.
+Additionally, it was the first office building in Australia to use a "total energy concept" – the generation of its own electricity using BHP natural gas.
+The name "BHP House" came from the building being the national headquarters of BHP.
+BHP House has been listed on the Victorian Heritage Register since 1998 for its architectural, historical and technological significance to the state of Victoria.